-If you are considering moving to Switzerland, it may be a good idea to learn Swiss-German.
+If you are considering moving to Switzerland, it may be a good idea to learn Swiss German.
 When you are traveling abroad or making a life transition and headed to a new country, you may be unfamiliar with its language.
-It’s best to try and integrate to yourself with the country’s culture.
-This means picking up their language and understanding all of its meanings so you can have an enjoyable time while you were there.
+It’s best to try and integrate yourself with the country’s culture.
+This means picking up their language and understanding all of its meanings, so you can have an enjoyable time while you are there.

 Once you arrive in Switzerland, your social circle will be very limited.
 It is up to you to seek out new friends and immerse yourself in the culture so you can begin to communicate effectively with everyone you come in contact with.
 This could become a lot more stressful than expected.
 However, the best thing is to build a connection with local people because it makes it much easier and could actually help you speak Swiss-German more smoothly.
 You also will find yourself picking up the language much faster by honing in on the phrases used by the natives.

-Most times we become afraid of uncertain situations we are about to enter into.
+Most times we become afraid of uncertain situations we are about to enter.
 Doing something for the first time can be very frightening.
-You begin to feel less confident in your actions and may decide to not do them at all.
+You begin to feel less confident in your actions and may decide to not to do them at all.
 However, once you have mastered the Swiss-German language you will find your confidence will grow.
 You can now visit places you were initially limited in your communication and speak freely with ease.
-This new skill has now allowed you to travel more within the country and not become loss or disoriented because you don’t speak the language.
+This new skill has now allowed you to travel more within the country and not be lost or disoriented because you don’t speak the language.
 Upon arriving to most countries, we can find ourselves sticking to on area only because we lack the language skill to explore other cities.

 Who doesn’t like to learn?
-Learning something new can enrich our minds and open our eyes to new things.
-Studying a new language can be a great adventure and a good reason to hang out with friends.
-You can enjoy your Saturday evening trying out words in different sentences with your friends.
+Learning something new enriches our minds and opens our eyes to new things.
+Studying a new language can be a great adventure and a good reason to hang out with new friends.
+You can enjoy your Saturday evening trying out words in different sentences .
 If you’ve met a few Swiss native speakers, bring them into your social circle and invite them to a party.
 Swiss people are happy to see others trying to learn their native language.
 They are not offended if you do not have the perfect pronunciation in the beginning, but do respect that you’re trying to learn.

-There is a gap between German and Swiss that’s very evident at the border.
-In some respects, they speak the same language and can understand one another quite well.
-Yet, there is a distance visible to the naked eye.
-Many Swiss natives prefer not to speak High German and there are some Germans who refused talking in Swiss-German.
-Here’s an opportunity where you can simply learn Swiss-German and have the best of both worlds.
-This is highly viable when it comes to creating a career in Switzerland.
-Your job opportunities will soar because you can communicate in both types of the language.
-Every country can also use a translator either in the government or with private businesses.
+There is a gap between German and Swiss German that is very evident once you cross the border.
+In some respects, Germans speak the same language and can understand the Swiss quite well.
+Yet, the two languages are very different.
+Many Swiss prefer not to speak High German too often, and there are some Germans who refuse to talk in Swiss-German.
+If you are a native German speaker though, learning Swiss German is an opportunity, especially if you are thinking about moving to Switzerland for your career.
+Your job opportunities will soar because you can communicate in both languages.